Salivary gland diseases are multiple and varied in cause. Salivary gland disorders include inflammatory, bacterial, viral and

 childhood and sialolithiasis (salivary stones).

 Inflammation is commonly caused by an obstruction such as a stone or duct stricture.
-Management is directed at relieving
+Management is directed at relieving the

 Benign and malignant tumours can occur in the salivary glands and usually present as a painless solitary neck mass.
+Diagnosis

-(initially with fine-needle aspiration).
+fine-needle aspiration).
 Overall, most salivary gland tumors are benign and can be treated with surgical excision.